cywang90/modXTFinishers/release/camshake_default/README.txt

 		// load camshake module
 		camshakeModule = new XTFinishersDefaultCamShakeModule in this;
 		camshakeModule.Init();

+	c.
+In the section marked "COMMENT LINES BELOW TO SELECTIVELY DISABLE VANILLA FUNCTIONALITY", comment out the following line:

+		vanillaModule.InitCamShakeComponents();

+	   The line should look like this when you are done:

+		//vanillaModule.InitCamShakeComponents();

 3. Open modXTFinishers\content\scripts\local\xtFinishersConsts.ws ...
 	a.
 Copy the following lines into the file beneath where it says MODULE CONSTS GO HERE: